 Ahead, two board-certified dermatologists break down how to better understand how this chronic skin condition affects Black skin specifically—from how it appears on darker skin to how to keep it under control.

 Psoriasis manifests itself as scaly patches that are often painful and itchy—and this looks different on different skin tones.

 Stress, illness, or injury to the skin can all cause flare-ups, says New York dermatologist Tiffany Jow Libby, MD.

 On white skin, this often appears as thick red plaques that have a silvery scale and are most commonly found on the arms, shoulders, chest, and legs, says Dr. Hartman.

-On patients of colour, the redness of psoriasis skin lesions can appear more subtly and often presents as a purplish-grey or dark brown colour, says Dr. Libby.
-And while the scaliness of these lesions is still present, it usually appears as white or grey, she adds.
+On patients of color, the redness of psoriasis skin lesions can appear more subtly and often presents as a purplish-gray or dark brown color, says Dr. Libby.
+And while the scaliness of these lesions is still present, it usually appears as white or gray, she adds.

 The after-effects of psoriasis flare-ups are different in darker skin, too.
-“When psoriasis lesions resolve, they may also leave a patch of discolouration, either a dark or lighter-coloured spot, that tends to linger for months,” she says.
+“When psoriasis lesions resolve, they may also leave a patch of discoloration, either a dark or lighter-colored spot, that tends to linger for months,” she says.

 Since psoriasis looks different on Black skin—and there’s not enough education about what this looks like—it’s often misdiagnosed, says Dr. Hartman.

 “Studies show that when African American patients do have psoriasis, they often have more extensive disease involvement as compared to Caucasian patients,” Dr. Libby says.

 That means it’s a good idea to be vigilant about spotting symptoms and bringing them to your doctor’s attention.